 All hunters age 16 and over must have a Land Between the Lakes Hunter Use Permit and applicable state licenses, i.e.; Must hunt in Kentucky if hunter possesses a Kentucky state license.

-The Annual Land Between the Lakes Hunter Use Permit is valid March 1 through February 28 and available at Welcome Stations, Visitor Center, and anywhere Kentucky and Tennessee State hunting licenses are sold:
+The Annual Land Between the Lakes Hunter Use Permit is valid one year from date of purchase and available at Welcome Stations, Visitor Center, and anywhere Kentucky and Tennessee State hunting licenses are sold:

 - Hunter Use Permit, $25 fee